-This 4-year Bachelor of Science Degree is designed for students seeking innovative careers in high-tech areas where multiple engineering disciplines merge.
+This ABET accredited Bachelor of Science Degree is designed for students seeking innovative careers in high-tech areas where multiple engineering disciplines merge.

 The Engineering Physics (EP) program is the study of the combined disciplines of